Raw date brownies require just 5 ingredients and 10 minutes for a healthier treat that’s perfect as an afternoon snack or on-the-go energy bar!

 - 1 tablespoon honey

-Line a small 3" x 5.75” bread pan with cling wrap and set aside.
+- Line a small 3" x 5.75” bread pan with plastic wrap and set aside.

-I use about a teaspoon of water for these, but it will depend on how dry your dates are.
-Add as needed.
+I generally use about a teaspoon of water for these, but it will depend on how dry your dates are.
+Add as needed to help the mixture come together.

 I use small 3" x 5.75” bread pan, but you could use half of a side of a regular bread pan or another small container.
-(Or double the recipe and use a regular bread pan.)
+(Or double the recipe and use a regular bread pan.
+Or quadruple the recipe and use an 8x8 pan.)

 You can cut these to make 4 large or 8 small brownie bites.